 Here’s breaking news you need to know…and you need to let all of your family and friends know right away as well.

 Having credit checked is an important and necessary step in the home buying process.
 But very few people realize that each time their credit is checked, the “inquiry data” that the credit bureau (Equifax, TransUnion, Innovis, or Experian) have on file now become a commodity.
 This information is being sold by the credit bureau to other lenders…and also to companies that sell and resell the same names and personal information.

-That’s right – the credit bureau have found a way to increase their revenues at your expense…and without your permission.
+That’s right – the credit bureau has found a way to increase their revenues at your expense…and without your permission.
 These “inquiry leads” include name, address, phone numbers (including unlisted), credit score, current debt and debt history, property information, age, gender, and estimated income.
 They are marketing personal, confidential information to competing creditors…and making millions.
 Your privacy is being sold, not just once, but over and over again.

 And lenders that purchase these leads at a premium will then do everything they can to recoup their investment and turn a hefty profit.
 Super sneaky bait and switch tactics are being used to lure clients away from their reputable lender.
 Clients have even been call by disreputable lenders and told that the lender they had been speaking too previously “passed on” the information to them, because they knew that they’d be able to offer much better interest rates and terms.
 Ouch!

 The good news is that you can make it stop, right away.
 And pass this information to everyone you know – your friends, family members, neighbors, and coworkers.